2024 Kent Denver Thailand Cultural Journey

 Thailand Cultural Journey

-There is a reason that Thailand is one of the most popular tourist destinations in Southeast Asia.
-It’s impressive geography ranges from forested mountains and thick jungles, to white sand beaches with towering limestone cliffs, to bright green rice paddies that extend for miles.
-Thailand has become increasingly more modern, as you’ll see during your visits in Chiang Mai and Bangkok, yet the Thais also pride themselves on maintaining their traditional culture, values, and lifestyle.
-Come discover for yourself what makes Thailand so unique and experience first-hand what this enchanting country is all about.
+With world class food, stunning natural beauty and a friendly, curious population, it’s easy to see why Thailand has lured travelers for years.
+It’s impressive geography ranges from thickly forested mountains to towering limestone pinnacles and from white sand beaches to bountiful rice paddies that extend to the horizon.
+While Thailand has become increasingly modern, many Thais pride themselves on maintaining their traditional culture, values, and lifestyle.
+Discover for yourself what makes Thailand so unique and experience first-hand all this enchanting country has to teach you!

 Cultural Journeys